YunoHost/doc/install_manually.md

 ---

-*Once the installation is finished, you may want to go to the configuration step:*
+*Once the installation is finished, you may want to proceed to post-installation:*

 **[yunohost.org/postinstall](/postinstall)**